gneverov/circuitpython/README.md

 del x[7:]
 ```

 - `audio_mp3`: A new module that provides a Python wrapper of the libhelix-mp3 library for decoding MP3 streams.
 Primarily  introduced to support the  [audio player demo](/examples/async/audio_player.md).
-Note that libhelix-mp3 is released under a different [license](/lib/audio/src/libhelix-mp3/LICENSE.txt) that does not permit free commerical use.
+Note that libhelix-mp3 is released under a different [license](/lib/audio/src/libhelix-mp3/LICENSE.txt) that does not permit free commercial use.
 This module can be disabled at build-time.

 - `freeze`: A new module for "freezing" MicroPython runtime data structures into flash to free up RAM.
 See the [freezing demo](/examples/freeze/README.md) for more details.